hchiam/please/README.md

 # More Example Code:

-Currently you can: print, create variables, assign values to variables, do basic math, use nested if-then-(end-if) statements, use one-liner if-then statements, use for loops, write comments, spell out words, import, use imported functions.
+Currently you can: print, create variables, assign values/lists to variables, do basic math, use nested if-then-(end-if) statements, use one-liner if-then statements, use for loops, write comments, spell out words, import, use imported functions.

 ## Print: